-The Graduate Faculty comprises four kinds of members, namely regular members, probationary members, associate members, and ex officio members.
-Ex officio members are the president of the University, the provost, the vice provosts, the academic deans, and the University registrar.
-Probationary members are appointed to one three-year term of service by the provost, or his designee, upon the recommendation of the Graduate Council.
-Associate members are appointed to six-year terms of service by the provost or his designee, upon the recommendation of the Graduate Council.
+The Graduate Faculty comprises three kinds of members, namely regular members, associate members, and ex officio members.
+Ex officio members are the president of the University, the provost, the vice provost, the associate provosts, the academic deans, and the University registrar.
+Associate members are appointed to six-year terms of service by the dean of graduate studies.